 One in every ten women of child-bearing age is affected by polycystic ovary syndrome (PCOS), which has a profound effect on fertility, overall health, and appearance.
-At Inspire Ob/Gyn, LLC, Lindsay Killingsworth, MD, and Courtney Middleton, MD, provide diagnosis and support for PCOS to women in and around Johns Creek of Suwanee, Georgia.
+At Inspire Ob/Gyn, LLC, Lindsay Killingsworth, MD, Courtney Middleton, MD, and Gretchen Troxler, MD, provide diagnosis and support for PCOS to women in and around Johns Creek of Suwanee, Georgia.
 If you have symptoms of PCOS, call the office or schedule an appointment online today.

 PCOS, which stands for polycystic ovary syndrome, is a hormonal problem.
 High levels of male hormones (androgens) affect the functioning of your ovaries and metabolism.
 You may not develop eggs properly or release them as usual.

 You can also develop symptoms such as male pattern balding and acne due to the high level of male hormones.
 Many women with PCOS also develop Type 2 diabetes or prediabetes.

 PCOS is usually diagnosed in your 20s and 30s, and it’s often discovered when you experience trouble trying to conceive.
 PCOS is a prevalent cause of infertility in women.